 You can visit Ahn Jung Geun’s Memorial Museum located in Seoul.

 Kim Gu (1876~1949) is another historical figure who cannot be excluded when talking about liberation.
-During the Japanese colonial period, he moved to China to establish the provisional government of Korea that worked as the main quarter for the liberation movements.
+During the Japanese colonial period, he moved to China to establish the provisional government of Korea which worked as the main quarter for the liberation movements.
 As he was always threatened by the Japanese government, he had to move from one place to another frequently but never gave up fighting for liberation.

 3. The places of despair and will